CAIN Web Service

 Wednesday 17 September 1997

-The Ulster Unionist Party (UUP) joined the multi-party talks at Stromont.
-The Democratic Unionist Party (DUP) boycotted the talks because of the presence of SF, as did the United Kingdom Unionist Party (UKUP).
+The Ulster Unionist Party (UUP), the Progressive Unionist Party (PUP), and the Ulster Democratic Party (UDP) rejoined the multi-party talks for this Plenary Session.
+The Democratic Unionist Party (DUP) boycotted the talks because of the presence of Sinn Féin (SF), as did the United Kingdom Unionist Party (UKUP).

 Monday 13 October 1997